jwcalder/MachineLearningAMAAZE/README.md

 # MachineLearningAnthro

+## Processing raw data into ML datasets

-Below is an overview of the workflow.
+Below is an overview of the workflow for taking the raw data and converting it into break-level and fragment-level datasets that can be used in machine learning.
 In order to run any of the scripts on your machine, you just need to edit `utils.py` and add the location of `Paper3_MoclanReplicationPaper` on your local machine to the `data_dirs` list.
 The code will look for the directory in all locations in that list, so it can work on everyone's machine without constantly making changes.
 On my Linux machine the directory is
 ```
-/drive/GoogleDrive/AMAAZE/Dissertation_YezziWoodley/Paper3_MoclanReplicationPaper/'
+/drive/GoogleDrive/AMAAZE/Dissertation_YezziWoodley/Paper3_MoclanReplicationPaper/
 ```

 1. `process_ppfiles.py`: This script loads the pp files and generates `break_ep_data.csv`.
 The ppfiles are located in the ppfiles folder in github.